 Performance scorecards will help measure the performance of park management programs and inform changes in strategies to ensure NPWS funds are being invested where they make the most important conservation gains.

 Nowhere in the world is there a similar scheme operating that integrates ecological health indicators and financial data into national park decision-making.

-Over the next 4 years, Scorecards will be developed for 8 key NSW national park sites covering around 30% of the national park estate, representing major NSW ecosystems.
+By late 2024, Scorecards will have been published for 8 key NSW national park sites covering around 30% of the national park estate, and representing major NSW ecosystems.

-The program's first 2 Scorecards will be designed for 2 iconic sites.
-The first is a Royal National Park aggregate including Royal National Park, Heathcote National Park, and Garawarra State Conservation Area.
-And the second is Kosciuszko National Park.
+The program's first 2 Scorecards are for 2 iconic sites.
+The first, an aggregate including Royal National Park, Heathcote National Park, and Garawarra State Conservation Area.
+And the second, Kosciuszko National Park.

 The first data will be published from late 2022, enabling people to track the health of our parks online.